Selenium MCP server

 mcp-selenium

-Or use NPX in your configuration file as shown in the installation section.
+Or use with NPX in your MCP configuration as shown in the installation section.

 Available Tools